frankkwabenaaboagye/accelerator-IL/wk-4/README.md

-# Part - 1: Java Performance Optimization
+# Part - 1 & Part 2: Java Performance Optimization & Memory Management & Garbage Collection
 - Summary:

     This section focuses on techniques to identify and improve the performance of your